DiamondDevelop/whack-a-monster/README.md

   // return points;
 }
 ```
-**Hint:** Try to implement the solution by yourself and then look at the suggested function implementation in this [REPL](https://replit.com/@thinkful/addEventListeners#script.js).
-If you don't remember event handlers, you can review the _Event listeners_ lesson from the _JavaScript and the DOM_ module.

 #### 4. `setEventListeners(moles)`

-You defined an event handler in the previous step.
+I defined an event handler in the previous step.
 Now, it's time to set the event listeners so that the event handler gets called when a player clicks on a mole.

 ```js
 function setEventListeners(){